FlipperPA/django-ssh-deployer/README.md

 python manage.py deploy --instance=develop
 ```

 * `instance`: Required.
-The name of the instance to deploy in `DJANGO_DEPLOYER_INSTANCES`.
+The name of the instance to deploy in `DEPLOYER_INSTANCES`.
 In the example above, either `develop` or `production`.
 * `quiet`: Less verbose output.
 Does not display the output of the commands being run to the terminal.
-* `stamp`: By default, Django Deployer will append a datetime stamp to each code clone and virtualenv.
+* `stamp`: By default, Django SSH Deployer will append a datetime stamp to each code clone and virtualenv.
 This overrides the datetime default.

 ## What It Does